Flexible Spending Arrangements (FSAs)

 Two types of FSAs

-The PEBB Program offers: a Medical FSA and a Limited Purpose FSA.
-The Medical FSA covers a wide range of health care expenses.
+The PEBB Program offers: an FSA and a Limited Purpose FSA.
+The FSA covers a wide range of health care expenses.
 The Limited Purpose FSA covers only dental and vision expenses.
-It is intended for employees enrolled in a consumer-directed health plan (CDHP) with a health savings account.
+It is intended for employees enrolled in a consumer-directed health plan (CDHP) with a health savings account (HSA).

 The Limited Purpose FSA allows you to pay for out-of-pocket dental and vision costs like glasses, contact lenses and solution, dentures, dental copays, orthodontia, and more (see eligible expenses).